Brazilian anti-corruption crusader backs Bolsonaro 2022 re-election

 BRASILIA (Reuters) - Brazilian Justice Minister Sergio Moro, who oversaw Brazil’s biggest corruption probe as a federal judge, said on Monday he has no interest in elected office and that President Jair Bolsonaro is his candidate for the 2022 election.

 “I am not a candidate for president in 2022.
-The government candidate, if he wants it, will be Bolsonaro,” Moro told Reuters in an interview.
+The government candidate, if he wants it, will be Bolsonaro,” Moro told Reuters in an interview, playing down speculation that his move into government was preparation for a political career of his own.

 Moro’s popularity has been dented by reports he collaborated with prosecutors investigating jailed former President Luiz Inacio Lula da Silva, based on leaks of their alleged chats published by news website the Intercept and Brazilian media.